You are here: HomeTibet Tours6 Days Tibetan "Switzerland View" Tour

 Day 6 Nyingchi Departure (B)

-Nyingchi Airport Dropped Off
+Nyingchi Airport Drop-Off

 Today is free for you until your tour guide transfers you to the airport for your onward flight.
 If you prefer to depart from Lhasa instead, we can arrange a drive to Lhasa so you can catch your flight or train.
 Please feel free to share your preferences with your travel consultant.